intact-portal/intact-portal-documentation/help/faq/usage.md

 ![image](https://user-images.githubusercontent.com/77560653/132333470-954b0af3-25e7-4ab2-9f88-68614133307a.png)

 IntAct results can be found in Molecular Interactions cluster.
-Press on the link to access the data in IntAct:
+Click on the link to access the data in IntAct:

 ![image](https://user-images.githubusercontent.com/77560653/132332515-acd7ff82-bdea-427c-9581-88f8a2eeab2c.png)